Philip Lee Williams: Other creative work

 Williams is also a documentary film-maker whose films have won awards from the New York Film Festival, the Columbus (Ohio) Film Festival, and the Telly Awards.
 Among the documentaries he has written and co-produced are Hugh Kenner: A Modern Master and Eugene Odum: An Ecologist’s Life.
 His work has also appeared in numerous anthologies.

 A composer, Williams has to his credit 18 symphonies, chamber works, concerti, and much incidental and church music.
 Only a small amount of this has been performed in public as Williams has preferred to keep his output private.
-He also paints and carves in alabaster.
+He is also an accomplished visual artist.